AcademySoftwareFoundation/EncodingGuidelines/index.md

 <TR><TD style='padding-top:0px; padding-bottom: 0px'>Using the libavscale library</TD><TD style='padding-top:0px; padding-bottom: 0px'><img src="sourceimages/libswscale-example.png" style='height:70px'/> </td><td style='padding-top:0px; padding-bottom: 0px'> Should match original</TD></TR>
 </table>

-You can see the default ffmpeg conversion introduces a dramatic colorshift that if you use the right flags, you can match the original.
+You can see the default ffmpeg conversion introduces a dramatic color shift that if you use the right flags, you can match the original.
 See [Color space conversion](ColorPreservation.html#Color-space-conversion) for more details on this.

 1. [Acknowledgements](#Acknowledgements)
 2. [Encoding Cheat Sheet](Quickstart.html)